Nikodemsky/blank-wptheme/README.md

 it's heavy, but it looks cool; placeholder.

 ### SEO
-The theme is designed to work the [The SEO Framework](https://wordpress.org/plugins/autodescription/) (Schema markups in header.php)
+The theme is designed to work the [The SEO Framework](https://wordpress.org/plugins/autodescription/) (Schema markup in header.php)

 ### Schema in header
 `function_exists` check HAS to be loaded after `wp_head`, otherwise `tsf` (from The Seo Framework) might not be found.